shreyas0430/NNFL/README.md

 # NNFL
-Repository for all NNFL Assignments
+Repository for all NNFL Assignments.
+Check respective branches for different assignments.